tocalabs/toca-docs/src/book/structure_related_data/creating_tables.md

 > **Tip** ✨
 >
-> You can imagine that building tables and then constructing the necessary automation required to add data, update data, delete data and read data is a pretty common (and potentially tedious) pattern.
+> You can imagine that building tables and then constructing the necessary automation required to add data, update data, delete data and read data is a pretty common (and tedious) pattern.
 That's why you can now get all this automation generated automatically for you!
 Look out for the magic wand icon that can be found in the datastore interface when you've got a table selected!
 > :video{src="/src/assets/book/table_generation_wizard.webm"}

 You have now created your Users table.
 In the next article we'll take a look at creating other related data and linking it to this table.